 Dog bite statistics paint a frightening picture.
-More than 4.5 million people in the United States suffer a dog bite every year, according to the Centers for Disease Control and Prevention.
+More than 4.5 million people in the United States suffer a dog bite every year.
+This is according to the Centers for Disease Control and Prevention.
 In roughly 20 percent of those cases, the victim will need medical attention.

 Since 1996, the Law Offices of Marc J. Shuman & Associates have been helping dog bite victims, including all injured victims and their families, navigate the complex legal process.
-As experienced personal injury, worker’s compensation, and wrongful death attorneys, we can help you evaluate the facts, assess your options, navigate the legal challenges, and advocate on your behalf.
+As experienced personal injury, worker’s compensation and wrongful death attorneys, we can help you evaluate the facts, assess your options, navigate the legal challenges and advocate on your behalf.

 The law office of Marc J. Shuman & Associates has over 77 combined years of experience advocating for over 20,000 injury victims and their families.
 We advocate on your behalf so you can focus on the task of recovery.